- 01 Jul 2022

 File System

-The archived indices will be stored in the Output base path directory.
-This directory needs to exist and be writable for the Graylog server process so the files can be stored.Only the master node needs access to the Output base path directory because the archiving process runs on the master node.
+The archived indices are stored in the Output base path directory.
+This directory needs to exist and be writable for the Graylog server process to store the files.

-Title | A simple title to identify the backend. |
+A title to identify the backend.

-Description | Longer description for the backend. |
+A description for the backend.

 Output base path